 The 1980s brought us many delightfully tacky memories, and music videos are definitely near the top of the list.
 When MTV launched in 1981, they brought music videos to the forefront by promising 24-hour programming of innovative sounds and visions.
 That promise came with a crapload of videos that would scar and amuse us for years to come.
-A bunch of those videos would go on to be cult classics.

 As a kid, those ’80s videos creeped you the hell out — and in some cases still do.
 Here are some of our favourites.